 2. Santa Catarina Palopó

-Here’s why you should put Santa Catarina Palopó on your radar!
-For one, it’s perhaps one of the most colorful towns around Lake Atitlán, thanks to a project called Pintando El Cambio or Painting Change.
+This is one of the most colorful villages on the lake, thanks to a project called Pintando El Cambio or Painting Change.

-This initiative transformed the municipality into a colorful wonderland.
-All the 850+ houses are now painted in hues of green, blue, and purple and adorned with traditional Maya motifs you’d commonly find embroidered on their traditional clothing (huipiles).
+This initiative transformed the municipality into a rainbow wonderland.
+All 850+ houses are now painted in hues of green, blue, and purple and adorned with traditional Maya motifs commonly found embroidered on their traditional clothing (huipiles).

 Each family decided on the color and symbols they wanted for their homes!
-The result is a spectacular scene.
-Now, the town and the people are practically glowing.
-The project’s mission was to use art as a tool for positive change and help bring tourism to the village (thus helping eradicate levels of extreme poverty in the town by bringing a new wave of economic activity).
+The result is a spectacular scene, and both the town and the people are practically glowing from the facelift.
+The project’s mission was to use art as a tool for positive change and help bring tourism to the village, thus combating poverty by bringing in a new wave of economic activity.

-Two, Santa Catarina Palopó is one of the few towns on Lake Atitlán where the Kaqchikel Maya are most present.
-Here, you can witness the women wearing their rich blue and purple clothing and headdresses while they make textiles using the backstrap loom.
-Three, there are also naturally heated water springs from the volcanoes.
+Santa Catarina Palopó is also one of the few towns on Lake Atitlán with a large Kaqchikel Maya community.
+Here, you can witness women wearing their traditional rich blue and purple clothing and headdresses while they make textiles using the backstrap loom.

 Hotel Casa Palopó ($$$) – a luxurious hotel with one of the best views of Lake Atitlán plus ecotourism activities, fine dining, and more.